-1 , Mixed Use Residential Not applicable 3 to 4 10 to 24 Mixed-Use residential includes separate housing units upstairs and commercial or retail space on the first floor.
-Typically located in the downtown area Multifamily & Mixed Use Housing Multifamily Not applicable 1 to 3 10 to 24 Multifamily residential includes separate housing units within one building or several buildings within one complex.
-Common forms are row housing and apartment buildings.
-Large homes & suburban Large Homes/Suburban 1/4 to 1/2 acre 1 to 3 2 to 4 Single family residential on large parcels.
-May include a second unit. -SS, CO- Cohousing (Affordable) 2,500 - 4,000 SF 1 to 2 10 to 16 ial community ed around hed or single hal amenities, n.
-Shared r. common e a large kitchen and Affordable - Small homes, housing Small Single Family (Affordable) 3,500 - 5,000 10r2 8 to 12 Small homes on small parcels can provide good starter homes for singles, couples and for senior retirement Single Family Homes Standard Single Family 5,000 - 7,500 sf 1 or 2 6 to 8 Typical single family residential found in Fort Bragg often includes a second unit or alley house. sotod4 Photos Lot size Building Floors Units/ Acre Description
+Mixed Use Residential Not applicable 3 to 4 10 to 24 Mixed-Use residential includes separate housing units upstairs and commercial or retail space on the first floor.
+Typically located in the downtown area the Mill Site?
+Multifamily & Mixed Use Housing Multifamily Not applicable 1 to 3 10 to 24 Multifamily residential includes separate housing units within one building or several buildings within one complex.
+Common forms are row housing and apartment buildings. fer to see on Large homes & suburban Large Homes/Suburban 1/4 to 1/2 acre 1 to 3 2 to 4 Single family residential on large parcels.
+May include a second unit. ing would you prefer to see on the Mill Site? able - homes, Co- ig Cohousing (Affordable) 2,500 - 4,000 SF 1 to 2 10 to 16 ial community ed around hed or single al amenities, n.
+Shared common e a large kitchen and of housing v Affordable Small home housing Small Single Family (Affordable) 3,500 - 5,000 1 or 2 8 to 1 2 Small homes on small parcels can provide good starter homes for singles, couples and for senior retirement What kind of housi Single Family Homes Standard Single Family 5,000 - 7,500 sf 1 or 2 6 to 8 Typical single family residential found in Fort Bragg often includes a second unit or alley house. sotord Photos Lot size Building Floors Description